 A bath of Epsom Salt has the added benefits of relieving pain and inflammation.
 If tense, sore muscles were the catalyst for the massage, soaking in an Epsom Salt bath post-treatment can help ease any residual tension.
 Magnesium serves another important function in the human body; it may help stave off depression.
 Low levels of magnesium correlate with low levels of serotonin, a neurotransmitter that regulates mood, appetite, and sleep.
 The reduction in serotonin levels due to inadequate magnesium intake can lead to depression and other related mood disorders.

 Breaks down into magnesium and sulfate in water.
-When you soak in an Epsom salt bath, these mineral get into your body through your skin.
+When you soak in an Epsom salt bath, these minerals get into your body through your skin.
 Soaking in warm water can help you relax, loosen muscles and stiff joints.
-An Espon bath alleviates sore muscles after working out or a vigorous massage.
+An Epsom bath alleviates sore muscles after working out or a vigorous massage.

 How to use Epsom Salts